CSC207-UofT/course-project-utalk/README.md

 Professor: add comment, delete comment, enroll course, drop course, present course page, present postpage

+Please set the absolute path in the file everytime you pull the main to your own computer.
+(Will be using relative path or set up configurations to resolve this in the future).

 There is a branch for our past document just for storage.